-Dublin at Christmas is the place to party!
+Dublin in December is the place to party!
 The Guinness is flowing, the drinkers are spilling out of the Temple Bar pub and there’s music on every cobbled street-corner.
 But we weren’t in Dublin to party.
 Oh no!
 Ours was a terribly serious visit to check out Trinity College Dublin and see if it met the approval of our youngest son, a prospective student who’s university bound next year.
 Still, in between the talks about History, Philosophy and life at Trinity, we managed to have our little bit of fun.
 Here’s how our weekend in Dublin went;

 1. Check in at Generator hostel

 Now normally, you’ll find me in my preferred habitat of a boutique hotel, but this was a flying visit, so in the interest of keeping costs under control and in making my 17 year old son feel at home, we checked into the next best thing – a boutique hostel.

 Our family room on the third floor of Generator Hostel was everything we needed the stay in comfort en famille.
 A comfy double and single bed, a modern en suite and a few funky features like the street-scape mural, tree-trunk for a footstool and plentiful powerpoints.

 Downstairs in the bar, dimly lit by a Jameson whisky bottle chandelier, the music was throbbing and we were well fed on fish and chips and meaty burgers.
 I did feel a bit of carb-overload and craving for a fresh salad, but the cheap cocktails and craft beer (Sunburned from 8 Degrees Brewing, since you ask) more than made up for it.